ejwillemse/BAN313/chapter2.md

 ## R functions to apply

 Which built in R function can we use to apply the correct statistical method?
-Use the console screen on the right to investigate the different functions through `?function` command.
+Use the console screen on the right to investigate the different functions through the `?function` command.

 *** =instructions
 - `plot()`